kramphub/kiya/README.md

 You should define `location` for SSM (AWS Systems Management) based profiles ; its value is an AWS region.
 The `cryptoKey` is optional and must be set if you do not want to use the default key setup for your AWS Account.

+#### File
+You should define `location` for the file store to be created.
+Defaults to $HOME.
+The `projectID` is used as a prefix for the file name.
+Defaults to $HOME/projectID.secrets.kiya

+When retrieving a password using **put** or **get**, provide the -pw my-master-password flag

+Storing or remembering the master password is the responsibility of the user.
+You can use different master passwords for different keys.

+For the best security, it is best not to store your master password on the same device as your store.

 ### Store a password, _put_

 	kiya teamF1 put concourse/cd-pipeline mySecretPassword